tiagosiebler/ftx-api/README.md

 The bundle can be found in `dist/`.
 Altough usage should be largely consistent, smaller differences will exist.
 Documentation is still TODO.

 ---

+## FTX.US
+This client also supports the US FTX exchange.
+Simply set the "domain" to "ftxus" in both the RestClient and the WebsocketClient.
+See [examples/ftxus.ts](./examples/ftxus.ts) for a demonstration.

 ## Contributions & Thanks
 ### Donations